BBP transition and the leading eigenvector of the spiked Wigner model with inhomogeneous noise: Introduction

 The performance of spectral inference methods depends strongly on the assumptions made on the observation matrix.
 In particular, the effect of structural properties of the rank-one signal has been widely studied.
 Sparsity, for instance, has been incorporated into the signal to account for sample incompleteness \cite{Candes2006,Deshpande2014,Lesieur2015}, while correlations between signal components have been introduced through generative models \cite{GenerativeBruno}.
 From the viewpoint of random matrix theory, however, modifying the structure of the rank-one perturbation mainly affects the outlier eigenvalue and its associated eigenvector, while the bulk of the spectrum remains controlled by the noise matrix \cite{Tao2013}.
 It is therefore natural to ask how structural features of the noise matrix shape the spectral properties of the ensemble.
 In the case of sparse noise matrices, for example, structural fluctuations may generate extremely large eigenvalues \cite{Krivelevich2003,Chung2003}, producing a tail in the spectrum that can suppress the gapped regime associated with the BBP transition and limit the applicability of spectral inference methods.
 Furthermore, applications in bioinformatics \cite{GWassociation} and recommendation systems \cite{Netflix} suggest that the noise matrix may also contain a nonrandom component arising from structural features not captured by the signal alone.
 These observations highlight the importance of incorporating structure directly into the noise matrix.

 In fact, recent works \cite{Barbier2025,Barbier23,Guionnet2025,Adomaityte25} have introduced structured versions of the spiked Wigner model in which the standard assumptions of independence and identical distribution are relaxed.
 One line of work \cite{Barbier2025,Barbier23} focuses on relaxing independence by considering rotationally invariant noise matrices with arbitrary potentials, thus introducing correlations among the matrix entries.
 Another direction, developed in \cite{Guionnet2025}, relaxes the assumption of identical distribution by considering inhomogeneous noise matrices, including a specific model with variances arranged in a block structure.
 This setting is closely related to multi-species spin-glass models \cite{MultiSpin,Panchenko2015} and inference models with spatial coupling \cite{Javanmard2013,Barbier2016}.
-By mapping the block-structured ensemble to an effective homogeneous form, the authors have determined the signal-to-noise threshold for the BBP transition in terms of the variance profile.
-A distinct class of structured models is considered in \cite{Adomaityte25}, where the noise matrix is sparse and its entries encode the edges of a random graph.
+By mapping the block-structured ensemble to an effective homogeneous form, the signal-to-noise threshold for the BBP transition has been determined in terms of the variance profile \cite{Guionnet2025}.